SobujRoySunday/Diary-Management-System-in-C/README.md

 This is a Diary Management System designed to help users maintain their personal diaries securely.
 Each diary can only be accessed by its respective author.
 The system stores all data in a file system in binary format, preventing unauthorized access to the diary contents.

+## How to use it?

+1. Download the dms.exe file on your machine
+2. Store it somewhere in a folder
+3. Run it.

 ## Features

 1. **New User Registration**: Users can register and create their accounts to start using the diary management system.